The photonics industry in figures

 Position in the market segment according to own assessment

-Overall, the industry generates more more than 40% of its sales from products at the forefront of technology development.
+Overall, the industry generates more than 40% of its turnover with products that have unique technological selling points on the market.

 Fields of application of the products (multiple answers possible)